Bike maintenance training

 Bike maintenance modules – 2.5 hour to 3.5 hour group sessions (currently unavailable)

 With a multitude of ‘modules’, we are bound to have one that suits your needs and aspirations.
-The sessions are all hosted by the best professional mechanics that our Cycle Hubs have to offer – from the basics to the nit picky bits, we cover everything.
+The sessions are all hosted by the best professional mechanics that our Cycle Hub has to offer – from the basics to the nit picky bits, we cover everything.

 The first two modules Get You Home and Chains & Bike Care are what we would consider foundation units and are very strongly recommended if you are a complete bike maintenance novice.

 Get You Home – £25 (2.5 hours)